 At face value, the unemployment figure is obviously higher.
 There are so many variables that go into calculating the unemployment rate it is easier to just take the number as it is only when it suits the argument being presented.
 Unemployment is currently at 8.3 percent, which is higher than the 6.1 percent it was at four years ago.
 This is not considering that unemployment was on the rise in 2008 and we were seeing consecutive months of net job loss as opposed to consecutive months of net job gains as we have seen recently.

-Now, a number that could damage the president’s public perception to some degree is the figures for median household income and healthcare.
+Now, a number that could damage the president’s public perception to some degree is the figures for median house income and healthcare.
 The report from the Census Bureau reveals that real median household income fell 1.5 percent from 2010 and was at $50,054 in 2011.
 The number of people on health insurance also fell from fifty-million to 48.6 million.
 Regardless of how much control the President of the United States has over this number alone, people will still say it happened on President Obama’s watch.

 The incumbent is currently ahead of GOP presidential nominee Mitt Romney in nationwide polls and has promised to help the middle class while accusing his opponent of only looking after the wealthiest Americans.
 Mitt Romney has struggled to show that he can relate to middle income earners, which is evident in how he defines ‘middle income.’